dux/egoist/README.md

 # you can write
 BlogPolicy.can(@blog).can.read?
-# or autload BlogPolicy via useage of base class
+# or autload BlogPolicy via class name
 Policy.can(@blog).can.read?

 # or even shorter